MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

     ![List of styles](media/styles.PNG "List of styles")

-Here’s a list of styles included in Guides and when to use each:
+Here’s a list of styles included in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] and when to use each:

 |Style	|Purpose	|How it appears to the operator|
 |---------------|-------------------|--------------------------------------------|